lijamez/tonbot-plugin-quiz/README.md

 First to answer correctly within 30 seconds wins.
 ```

+## Scoring

 #### Music Identification
 Plays a song, starting at any point.
 Players are asked to identify the song name, artist, composer, etc.

 ```
-[Song] What is this song's name?
+[5 points] What is this song's name?

 First to answer correctly within 30 seconds wins.
 ```

 ```
-[Song] Who is the composer of this song?
+[5 points] Who is the composer of this song?

 First to answer correctly within 30 seconds wins.
 ```

 ```
-[Song] Who is this song's artist?
+[5 points] Who is this song's artist?

 First to answer correctly within 30 seconds wins.
 ```

 ```
-[Song] In what year was this song released?
+[5 points] In what year was this song released?

 First to answer correctly within 30 seconds wins.
 ```